When does an impacting drop stop bouncing?: Limiting cases

 \subsection{How does a viscous drop stop bouncing?}

 We first investigate how viscous drops, much smaller than their gravito-capillary length, {\it i.e.}, with $\Bon \ll 1$, stop bouncing.
-We study this regime, in which the transition criterion \eqref{eq:MainEquation} reduces to $\Ohc \sim 1$, by setting $\Bon$ to $0$ and by systematically varying the drop Ohnesorge number, $\Ohn$.
-We characterize the rebound behavior by measuring the apparent contact time $t_c$ between the drop and the substrate and the coefficient of restitution $\varepsilon$, that we define as $\varepsilon = v_\text{cm}(t_c)/V$, where $v_\text{cm}(t_c)$ is the center of mass velocity at take-off.
+We study this regime, in which the transition criterion \eqref{eq:MainEquation} reduces to $\Ohc \sim 1$, by setting $\Bon$ to $0$ (i.e., by assuming that capillarity dominates over gravity) and by systematically varying the drop Ohnesorge number, $\Ohn$.
+We characterize the rebound behavior by measuring the apparent contact time $t_c$ between the drop and the substrate and the coefficient of restitution $\varepsilon$, that we define as $\varepsilon = v_\text{cm}(t_c)/V$, where $v_\text{cm}(t_c)$ is the centre of mass velocity at take-off.
 The procedure used to extract $t_c$ and $\varepsilon$ from the DNS is detailed in appendix~\ref{app:restitution in simulations}.

 In figure~\ref{fig:Ohlim}, we plot the coefficient of restitution $\varepsilon$ and the normalized contact time $t_c/\tau$ as a function of $\Ohn$ for Weber numbers ranging from 1 to 50.
 The effect of $\Ohn$ on $\varepsilon$ and $t_c$ is markedly different.
 On the one hand, the coefficient of restitution monotonically decreases from its low $\Ohn$, Weber dependent value